 Home Insurance

-4. Never click on links or images within a promotional email
+4. Avoid clicking on links or images within a promotional email

 This one is a bit trickier.
 Let’s say you receive an email from your favorite online retailer and they’re offering 50% off the entire website.
 However, before you click on that image or link in the email, it’s best to go directly to your web browser and type in their website URL.
 This way you guarantee you are visiting their secure site.

-Many hackers use phishing scams where they create a fake email and website to attract consumers to and steal their information.
-Many times, they can replicate a retailer’s website so well, the consumer has no idea until it’s too late.
+Many hackers create a fake email and website in a phishing scam to attract consumers and steal their information.
+Many times, they can replicate a retailer’s website so well the consumer has no idea until it’s too late.

-5. Never use free Wi-Fi at public places when online shopping
+5. Avoid using free Wi-Fi at public places when online shopping

 Hackers love free Wi-Fi because it’s easy for them to access your device and steal personal information.
-When using public Wi-Fi, your data is usually not encrypted.
-In addition, hackers can create fake Wi-Fi networks, and as soon as you connect to their password-free network, they have complete access to your device.
+Public Wi-Fi does not usually encrypt your data.
+In addition, hackers can create fake Wi-Fi networks for you to connect to which then gives them complete access to your device.

 6. If a deal seems too good to be true, it likely is